-5.6 Repayment Plan Options
+5.7 Repayment Plan Options

 There are various types of repayment plans available to borrowers.
 Once students leave school, they can choose the repayment plan that best works with their financial situation.
-For more information visit https://studentaid.ed.gov/sa/repayloans/understand/servicers.
+For more information on payment options, visit the following link: https://studentaid.ed.gov/sa/repay-loans/understand/plans.

-5.6.1 Forms of Payment Relief
+Forms of Payment Relief